liferay/liferay-frontend-projects/projects/js-toolkit/docs/manuals/liferay-cli.md

     The live development deployment configures a Remote App, pointing to the started live development server, so that you don't need to bother about configuring the Remote App (as happened in older `@liferay/cli` versions).
+    Alternatively, you can pass `--only` to `yarn start` if you want to prevent that from happening.
+In that case, you must make sure you have configured your Remote App correctly, making it point to your live development server.

+[^5]:
+    You can pass `--only` to `yarn deploy` if you want to prevent the task from invoking `yarn build` before deploying.
+In that case you must make sure that the desired deployable file has been placed in the output directory.